topranks/homerlabs/labs/codfw_migrate/README.md

   2.|-- 2620:0:860:101::11         0.0%     3  102.0 105.3 101.6 112.2   6.0
 ```

-Traffic from remote2 goes out via its link to CORE2, but then it goes directly to the VCSW and out to server1 as it is directly connected to the vlan.
+Traffic from remote2 goes out via its link to CORE2, but then it goes directly to the ASW and out to server1 as it is directly connected to the vlan.
 ```
 root@remote2:~# mtr -n -r -c 3 10.192.0.11
 Start: 2023-09-11T19:48:26+0000